-Channel width - Select the channel width from the drop-down list.
-The default setting is automatic, which can adjust the channel width for your clients automatically.
+- Channel width Select the channel width from the drop-down list.
+The default setting is automatic, which can adjust the channel width for your clients automatically. - Channel This field determines which operating frequency will be used.
+The default channel is set to Auto, so the Router will choose the best channel automatically.
+It is not necessary to change the wireless channel unless you notice interference problems with another nearby access point.